 The BioE program prepares graduates to exhibit and achieve the following attributes within a few years of graduation:

 - Possess and demonstrate skills to function beyond entry-level engineers.

 BioE alumni will:

 - Exhibit professional and ethical responsibilities.

 - Compete for positions at the local, state, national or international levels.

 - Engage in continuous education and/or career-appropriate options.

 - Function within diverse cultural and professional environments.

 Graduates of the biomolecular engineering program, at the time of graduation, will have:

-Important areas of biomolecular engineering such as, bioremediation, and genetic therapeutics can be offered as options of the program in the future.
+Important areas of biomolecular engineering such as bioremediation and genetic therapeutics may be offered as options of the program in the future.